AutomaticTV/raspberryConverter/README.md

-# RTMPi
+# raspberryConverter

 *This project is in early development stage and is by no means ready to use.*

-RTMPi is a JEOS (Just Enought Operating System) to play RTMP on Raspberry Pi 3.
+raspberryConverter is a JEOS (Just Enought Operating System) to play RTMP on Raspberry Pi 3.
 The project consist on two main elements: a web server that provides a web interface to configure the service and a player to show the streaming content.

 ## Usage